To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 - a large molecule formed by combining many similar smaller molecules

 (monomers) in a regular pattern.

-- a variant form of a gene.
+- a nucleotide difference (variant) in the DNA sequence of a gene.
 Most polymorphisms are harmless and are

 part of normal human genetic variation, but some polymorphisms affect

 - a benign (non-cancerous) mass of tissue that forms on the inside of

 a hollow organ, such as the colon.